Red-Hat-Partner-CertOps/ktctl/README.md

 - Flags:

     -l or --level: Set log level.
-Available options are "error", "warning", "debug", and "tech-preview" or
+Available options are "error", "warning", "debug", and "tech-preview"

-    you can use --level all, it will use all above available options in single command.
+    all : you can use --level all, it will use all above available options in single command.

 ## Example
 ```sh